PSA Annotation: How to Annotate a Civil Registry Document

 PSA Updated Records

-The LCRO forwarded all documents to PSA.
-After approximately 3 months, PSA updated its national database.
-The Santos family requested a new PSA-issued birth certificate and confirmed that it shows Anna Santos with Mr. and Mrs. Santos as parents.
-No indication of adoption appears on the new birth certificate.
+The LCRO forwarded the annotated record to PSA.
+After about 3 months, PSA updated its national database.
+The Santos family ordered a new PSA-issued birth certificate (₱155 walk-in) and confirmed that it shows Anna Santos with Mr. and Mrs. Santos as parents.

 Cost Summary for Anna's Adoption Annotation

-Total time: approximately 3-4 months after court decision.
-Court fees and lawyer's fees for the adoption proceeding itself are separate expenses.
+Total time: approximately 3–4 months after the NACC Order of Adoption.
+NACC adoption filing fees and any legal-assistance costs for the underlying adoption petition are separate expenses.

 Frequently Asked Questions